kevinmildau/specXplore/readme.md

 ## Installation Guide - WINDOWS

-**WARNING:** The current version of specXplore **does not run** on Windows machines.
-Differences in how operating systems handle integer types cause importing pipeline function crashes that affect only Windows systems.

-Installation of specxplore in windows will require the installation of ANACONDA for python environment management and its terminal, and Microsoft Visual C++ Redistributable for cython backend computation.
-Unfortunately, the latter package involves a rather large installation taking up more than 7GB of space.
-The specXplore developers are not aware of any smaller installers for this in Windows.
+Installation of specxplore in windows will require the installation of ANACONDA for python environment management and its terminal, and [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) for cython backend computation (see [Cython Installation Guide](https://cython.readthedocs.io/en/latest/src/quickstart/install.html)).
 Once these two packages are installed, installation should work identically to the one in mac and linux systems from the **ANCONDA power shell**.

 ## Workflow